 Post MUA Follow Up Care

-After your West New York chiropractor has decided to perform an MUA for your specific condition, typically, physical therapy is necessary to help stabilize and strengthen the area.
-After your West New York chiropractor helps increase your range of motion and decreases your pain with a manipulation under anesthesia, physical therapy should be performed to maintain the desired results.
-Your West New York physical therapist conveniently located onsite at Intrinsic Wellness will help you get the best results.
+After your New York chiropractor has decided to perform an MUA for your specific condition, typically, physical therapy is necessary to help stabilize and strengthen the area.
+After your New York chiropractor helps increase your range of motion and decreases your pain with a manipulation under anesthesia, physical therapy should be performed to maintain the desired results.
+Your New York physical therapist conveniently located onsite at Empire Spine and Rehab and Intrinsic Wellness will help you get the best results.
 It is not uncommon to have need repeat procedures to get the desired results.

 If you or your loved one is dealing with a condition that is not improving with medication, conservation treatment or even post-surgery a MUA may help you achieve the results you desire.
-Our West New York chiropractors are ready and able to help you get out of pain and get you moving again.
-Our offices are located in Westwood and West New York, New Jersey.
+Our New York chiropractors are ready and able to help you get out of pain and get you moving again.

 Westwood- 227 Washington Ave, Westwood, New Jersey, 07675- (201) 632-1277